BaDoinkVR: Video resolutions

+Haptic technology and interactivity

 In February 2016, BaDoinkVR announced a partnership with Amsterdam based sex-technology manufacturer KIIROO, who have been developing sex toys embedded with manufacturer of haptic technology, also known as teledildonics.
 This collaboration between allowed viewers to sync their KIIROO devices to adult VR videos in real-time.

 Their sex toys, like KIIROO Keon or KIIROO Pulse, are able to connect remotely using an internet connection, which allows the paired devices to send haptic feedback to one another through kinaesthetic movements, vibrations and pulsations.
 The two-way flow of remote connection and haptic touch feedback facilitates the simulation of sexual relations over a distance.
 The two companies have also worked together on collaborative projects producing virtual reality videos focusing on sex education and virtual sexology.
 In the VR film, actors guide viewers through solo masturbation techniques using sex-technology and guidance from therapists.
 Their collaborative video was one of the first efforts to combine both sexology, sexual therapy and virtual reality into accessible and affordable media outlets.

+The studio produces original funscripts.
+As of 2026, they are the first virtual reality site to offer their complete funscript library at no extra cost to subscribers, to be used in conjunction with haptic devices.
+Funscripts are files that allow recreational haptic devices, capable of connecting Badoink’s servers or a bluetooth integration, to move in sync with the action in the video, with the aim of heightening immersion.